openshift-labs/cloud-native-katacoda/scenarios/microservice-spring-boot/01-maven-project.md

-The **catalog-spring-boot** project has the following structure which shows the components of the Spring Boot project laid out in different subdirectories according to Maven best practices.
+The **catalog-spring-boot** project shows the components of a Spring Boot project laid out in different subdirectories according to Maven best practices.
 Run the following command to examine the Maven project structure.

 `tree`{{execute}}